 Whether your social media campaign is part of a limited post series or a larger ad campaign, to excel at social media marketing you need to start with a creative brief.
 Including these six questions in your creative brief will set your social media campaign up for success.

 1. What is the desired audience reaction to social in this campaign?

 Concentrating first on the reaction you’re looking to evoke—rather than the transaction—leads to focused creative that tells a good story and makes an impact.
-Pick just one of these objectives in your creative brief before producing assets.
-Then, you’ll set the right tone and energy for a campaign.
+Try to choose one objective focused on audience reaction in your creative brief, e.g., surprise and delight current customers with new product designs, before producing assets.
+In this way you’ll set the right tone and energy for a campaign.

 “Social is different—it’s a public venue in which we’re talking WITH a consumer, not AT a consumer, and our approach needs to reflect those differences.
 Social gives consumers a platform to respond and one in which the consumer expects to be heard.”

 —Jackie Kolber, BMO Harris Bank social media manager

 2. Why would this topic start a conversation?

 When completing a creative brief, envision how the topics of your social marketing campaigns will get people talking, and how these topics are already being introduced in casual conversation.